5 Effective Treatment Options for Under-Eye Veins

 Vein removal surgery is generally performed on deep, large, purplish veins that haven’t responded well to other, less involved treatments.

 - Offers a permanent solution

 Compared with surgical vein removal in other parts of the body, facial vein surgery presents more risks due to its close proximity to the eyes.
-It also causes more pain and a longer recovery period than lasers and injections.
+It also causes more pain and requires a longer recovery period than lasers or injections.

 - More significant bruising

 - More painful than other options